newchuyalong/libgdx-learning/Using-libgdx-with-Scala.md

 ## Setting up a new project

-In your favorite shell type:
+In your favourite shell type:

     $ g8 ajhager/libgdx-sbt-project